CapAmarav/CapAmarav/README.md

   <img src="https://64.media.tumblr.com/6d0310c37a6f036f5ec186179d546f91/480f3a60a3e0c711-5d/s2048x3072/43ec236aec5869b5ba88c40018ce4fffa78c6cf5.pnj">
 </div>

-<p align="center">Hobbies include watching youtube videos, listening to music, playing minecraft, writing fic ideas, people-watching while sitting on ponytown, making skins on ponytown, and trying to make friends on the pony app.</p>
+<p align="center">Hobbies include watching youtube videos, listening to music, playing sky:cotl, writing fic ideas, people-watching while sitting on ponytown, editing skins on ponytown, and sitting with friends on the pony app.</p>

 <p align="center">People can enjoy aspects of a problematic piece of media or media with problematic creators without supporting the whole thing or the people behind it.
 I thought this was common sense.</p>